 One option is to hang candles in candle sconce fixtures on the wall.
 This will give a cosy old-world feel to the room.
 Corrugated metal candle holders are ideal for a Victorian-style haunted bedroom.

-In antique shops, you may find a range of candle holders to lend a romantic touch to your bedroom.
+In antique shops, you may find a

 If used tastefully, fairy lights can also work well in a gothic setting.
 Try to get your hands on fairy lights that come with a colour change option and remotes, this gives you full control over the atmosphere, moody colour, and dimness of your space.